JeremyAnsel/xwa_hooks/xwa_hook_concourse/zip/readme.txt

 # To call the hook that draws the medals ceremony screen
 At offset 17E89C, replace A1CC4B7800 with E87F960200.

+# To call the hook that fixes render bugs
+At offset 047600, replace A1B8465B00 with E82B091600.

 *** Usage ***